Hack-PSU/scanner-pole/README.md

 there is a bunch of code for saving the config to a file and loading from the file that isn't really used correctly but easily could and would make setup alot smoother and the code a lot less spaghetti

 The use of time outs on the reader may be necessary as they are in place on start up but not for normal operations.
-It is also implemented in a very hacky way that works but could probably be improved by someone is more familiar with interrupts and multiprocessing.
+It is also implemented in a very hacky way that works but could probably be improved by someone who is more familiar with interrupts and multiprocessing.